sethgonzales/humble_hectare/README.md

 - Now have full CRUD functionality with Crops.
 Had some fun remembering all of my API endpoints, as well as the syntax for using axois api calls.
 - Had a few issues with making sure I was sending the right payload, but I tested with Swagger to double check.
 - I incorporated checks for deleting crops and adding duplicates.
 I feel like I have learned so much from working on VinoSeeker, it is cool to see how it applies here!

+### 3/22/24

+- Worked on adding the varietal routes today!
+- Updated the react router to include a page for each crop variety we select.
+- I started adding CRUD functionality to varietals and was able to update varietals using the varietal form component.
+- Next time, I want to work on delete and create for varietals, AND I need to work out an issue with the information pulled along with my get requests for each model.
+I need to limit/include related info being pulled.